jon-harper/OmniBox/docs/assembly/trays.md

 date: 2022-07-31
 ---

-Trays hold the "guts" of the case: the electronics that make it work.
-The CPU tray slides in from the side, while lower bay and MCU trays mount in the back.
+Trays hold the the electronics that your printer work: the "guts".
+The CPU tray slides in from the side of the front main body, while lower bay and MCU trays mount in the back main body.

 ## 1. CPU Tray